 Catalog Number: CG-0045

-Yesterday I discovered first Petalodus tooth that was removable from the matrix.
+Yesterday I discovered a first local Petalodus tooth that was removable from the matrix.
 It’s the first time I’ve been able to examine one in three dimensions easily.
 I was not aware of how flat one side is compared to the other.
 There is a root, however it became detached when the tooth came out.
 I plan on gluing it back together with some Paraloid B-72.
 The root is still attached to the matrix.

 The rock I found it on was on limestone that appeared to be weathered by water.
 The face was weathered free and water had removed the outer enamel that has remained on most of my other specimens.
 The positive side to this was the tooth easily came out of the rock.